jupyterlab/extension-examples/advanced/server-extension/README.md

 │
 ├───src
 │       index.ts                # Actual code of the extension
-│       jlabextexample.ts       # More code used by the extension
+│       handler.ts       # More code used by the extension
 │
 └───style
-        index.css               # CSS styling
+        base.css               # CSS styling
+        index.css
+        index.js
 ```

 There are two major parts in the extension:

-- A Python package for the server extension
+- A Python package for the server extension and the packaging
 - A NPM package for the frontend extension

 In this example, you will see that the template code have been extended